 Dublin Bay Birds Project: Colour-marked birds take to the air

-BirdWatch Ireland and Dublin Port Company launch a new programme of waterbird monitoring and research within Dublin Bay.
+BirdWatch Ireland, Dublin Port Company and Dublin Bay Biosphere working on a programme of waterbird monitoring and research within Dublin Bay.

 Dublin Bay is among the top-ten most important wetlands in Ireland for migratory wintering waterbirds.
 These birds avail of a broad diversity of resources from within this estuarine environment, as well as in the surrounding areas.
 Anyone who is familiar with Dublin’s amenity grasslands, such as parks and playing pitches, may have witnessed the dense flocks of seemingly tame geese that congregate during the day and fly across the city to roost in Dublin Bay.
 It is perhaps surprising that these Light-bellied Brent Geese, that migrate from remote regions of high Arctic Canada, should be so content to gather in such a populated site during the winter.

 Then again there is safety in numbers, and at Dublin Bay there is no shortage, with in excess of 30,000 waterbirds spending the winter in the bay each year.
 This new project aims to examine in much greater detail than ever before how birds use the Dublin Bay habitats for feeding and for roosting, and to investigate movements between Dublin Bay and neighbouring wetlands.
 We will be undertaking a three-year programme of counts and observations focussed on examining the key areas used, and will be continuing the monitoring of important breeding tern colonies within Dublin Port itself, started by the late Oscar Merne.